schmouk/PlayToreLib/lib/pltr/doc/playing_cards/standard_cards_decks_doc.md

 *Inherited from base class*.

 ### `virtual void refill_deck() override`
 Fills this deck with all related playing cards.
-Does nothing in this base class, must be overridden in inheriting classes.
+*Overridden from base class*.

 ### `void refill_deck(const CardsList<CardT>& filling_deck)`
 Fills this deck according to a filling vector.
 Empties the deck first.